 Chapters 14-16-His upper room discourse

 Chapter 17-His high priestly prayer

 So what do we find in John?
 We find stories and sermons.
 We find what Jesus did and what Jesus said.
-We find a book that can help us know Jesus better!
+This is truly a book that can help us know Jesus better.